Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Nikola Jokic included, match up versus the Los Angeles Lakers at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, will play at 8:30 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this piece we'll dive into Jokic's stats and trends, helping you make good picks on prop bets.
+Below, we look at Jokic's stats and trends to help you find the best prop bets.

 Nikola Jokic Prop Bets vs. the Lakers